FAQ Downloading

 What if the download stops before it is complete?

 You can initiate another download by logging into My Account Downloads at our Customer Service Center.
 Click the Download button next to the product you were downloading.
-If your browser supports resuming of interrupted downloads, the download will resume right where it left off.
+If your browser supports resuming of interrupted downloads, the download will resume where it left off.

 If I lose my Internet connection during the download, will the download resume where it left off?